suren-m/cw/labs/00_setup/Readme.md

     * Docker (extension by Microsoft)
     * Kubernetes (extension by Microsoft)
 * Click Install and Reload when asked

+> **Important:** If you are on codespaces (vs online), it is highly recommended to keep your lab files backed up using something like github so you can take them with you.
+As always, please **do not** check-in any sensitive information into version control.
+---

+## Bonus

 #### Install any dev tools and extensions you need on vs code online